 - Soc.5010: Basic Problems in Sociology I

 - Soc.6010: Statistics for Sociological Research

 In addition, you are strongly encouraged to take a third methods course in Sociology or an allied social science field.
 Methods courses taught by members of the Field include:

 - Soc.6090: Causal Inference

 The Special Committee may suggest other courses, depending on your interests.

 Students who have completed graduate research methods classes at other institutions are still required to take the Cornell methods sequence.
 Exceptions can be made for students who choose to enroll in advanced methodological training offered in other fields (e.g., the advanced econometrics series offered in Economics).
 Other exemptions are unusual and require the permission of the instructor of the course(s), in consultation with the Director of Graduate Studies and the student’s Special Committee.

-For Part One of the A Exam, students choose two areas of concentration from the list below, one of which must be chosen from the list of major areas.
+All students choose two areas of concentration from the list below, one of which must be chosen from the list of major areas.